General Safety Tips

 - Always double-check that all buckles and knots are securely fastened

 - Never drive a car or ride a bicycle while wearing baby

 - Never drink hot liquids, such as coffee or tea, when wearing baby

 One key safety consideration is how securely baby is carried.
 A fall from chest height is very dangerous for a baby.
-Baby should be closely held to the parent, and young babies should be provided a high back that fully supports baby neck and head.
+Baby should be closely held to the parent, and young babies should be provided a high back that fully supports baby's head and neck.

 Start-off Keeping One or Two Hands on Baby

-If you are new to baby wearing, or just started with a new type of carrier, take time to learn how well baby is snuggly fitted into the carrier.
-We recommend keeping one or two hands on baby at all times until you get used to a carrier, and know when it will be secure.
+If you are new to baby wearing, or just started with a new type of carrier, take time to learn how to use it appropriately to ensure that baby is positioned both closely and securely inside.
+We recommend keeping one or two hands on baby at all times until you get used to a carrier, and are certain that all buckles and ties are secure.
 Over time, as you get comfortable with the carrier, you'll be able to have one or both hands free.

 Supporting Head and Neck

-Baby's head and neck should be properly supported according to their physical development level.
-A key factor to consider is whether baby has the ability to hold their head up by themselves (typically around four months of age).
-Do not attempt a front carry facing out position until baby has the strength to comfortably hold up their head.
-Most babies younger than this are usually content being snuggled right up to mom or dad anyway.
+Until baby's neck is strong enough to hold its head up on its own, baby's head and neck should be properly supported.
+This milestone typically occurs around four months of age.
+Do not attempt a front carry facing out position until baby has the strength to comfortably hold up their head on their own.
+Most babies younger than this are usually content being snuggled facing in right up against mom or dad's chest anyway.

 A back carry position offers reduced support for baby, and the parent can't see what is going on with baby.
 As a result, back carry positions are not recommended until baby is a bit older, at least 6 months old, and many parents use front carry positions exclusively until baby is a toddler, which we feel is wise.